My Materials and Process

 Re-purposed Wood

 Use what you have, and keep it simple.
 Some of my most beautiful wood came to me looking rough and battered.
-I use old cedar fencing, decking, pallets and construction site leftovers - anything that was destined for the landfill.
+I use repurposed wood, mostly old fencing, for the backgrounds of each piece.
 With some grinding and cleaning, I've given new life to these pieces of weathered wood.

 The Finish